-- Create a new branch off of the master branch named something like release-[major, minor]-{NEW_VERSION}. - Increment patch value in VERSION file.

-- Rename the docs/release_notes/pending_release.rst file to docs/release_notes/ v{VERSION}.rst, matching the value in the VERSION file.
-Add a descriptive paragraph under the title section summarizing this release. - Add new release notes RST file reference to docs/release_notes.rst. - 2.
-Merge version bump branch into the master branch. - 3.
-Reset the release branch (-hard) to point to the new master.
+- Create a new branch off of the master or release named something like release-[major, minor]-{NEW_VERSION}. - a) Increment patch value in VERSION file. - b) Rename the docs/release_notes/pending_release.rst file to docs/release_notes/ v{VERSION}.rst, matching the value in the VERSION file.
+Add a descriptive paragraph under the title section summarizing this release. - c) Add new release notes RST file reference to docs/release_notes.rst. - 2.
+Create a pull/merge request for this branch with master as the merge target.
+This is to ensure that everything passes CI testing before making the release.
+If there is an issue then branches should be made and merged into this branch until the issue is resolved. - 3.
+Tag branch (see Tag new version below) after resolving issues and before merging into master. - 4.
+Reset the release branch (-hard) to point to the new branch/tag. - 5.
+Merge version bump branch into the master branch.